 - Resources will be added as they become available.

-You can electronically file Form BR via the Central Registration Depository (CRD) with a single filing, which covers all the necessary registrations.
+You can electronically file Form BR via the FINRA Gateway with a single filing, which covers all the necessary registrations.
 The form also allows you to amend, close or terminate a registration or withdraw a filing with the appropriate jurisdictions and SROs.
+The Classic CRD experience will be available until May 1, 2022.

 Applicant firms must first file an Initial Form U4 to register the individual who will be designated as a Supervisor or Person-in-Charge on Form BR and assign the individual to the firm's main office (i.e., BDMAIN or IAMAIN) as a "placeholder" Office of Employment Address.